rajeshwarpatlolla/ionic-datepicker/README.md

 Lots of bug fixes.
 Lots of PR's merged.

 CSS changes for popup, so that all the dates of all the months fits in the specified height.

+### 16) v1.2.1

+Version modified to match with the current release version.

 ##License: